anitab-org/anitab-forms-backend/README.md

 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)
 [![codecov](https://codecov.io/gh/anitab-org/anitab-forms-backend/branch/develop/graph/badge.svg)](https://codecov.io/gh/anitab-org/anitab-forms-backend)

-Open Source Programs (OSP) is an application that simplifies the processing and selection procedure of Open Source Programs of AnitaB.org Open Source or other third-party programs.
+AnitaB Forms is an application that simplifies the processing and selection procedure of Open Source Programs of AnitaB.org Open Source or other third-party programs.
 This is the Backend repo for OSP.

 ## Tech Stack
 - Django 3.0.7